What items can give you a discount on homeowners insurance?

 Steel doors, sometimes called impact doors, are similar to impact-resistant garage doors.
 Steel doors are made of steel or fiberglass with polyurethane foam cores that can withstand gale-force winds.
 These doors generally don’t have much glazing on them and include reinforced hinges and door knob areas.

 Because steel doors are designed to resist heavy forces coming at them from the outside, they also tend to be more effective against burglary.
 You can sometimes get a discount for having these kinds of doors in states such as Florida and Texas where wind storms are not unusual.

 There are many possible discounts you can earn to decrease your premium payments.
-Others are often available depending on who you are: if you’re a senior and retired, for example, or if you’re married.
+Others are often available depending on who you are: if you’re a senior and retired, for example, or if you’re married (depending on your state).
 There’s also usually a discount when you bundle your homeowner with auto insurance, and some insurers offer a “welcome” discount for signing up.